 Local Experiences

-Pesto and Focaccia Crawl:
+Pesto and Focaccia Crawl

 Spend time exploring the “caruggi” alleys in search of local favorites.
 In fact, following the spots with long lines of locals is one of the easiest ways to find the most authentic flavors.

-Take in the View at Spianata Castelletto:
+Take in the View at Spianata Castelletto

-Genoa Port: Travel Times and Transport Summary
+Travel Times & Transport Summary

 | Port & Destination | Mode of Transport | Estimated Time | Top Site To See |